gdsfactory/gdsfactory/docs/workflow.md

 ## 2. File-watcher flow

-For building large components can use a file-watcher and see your updates in KLayout.
+For building large components can use a file-watcher and see your updates in KLayout every time you save.

-1. You execute the file watcher `gf watch FolderName` or in the current working directory `gf watch`
+1. You execute the file watcher run this command on your terminal `gf watch --path /home/jmatres/my_chips` for watching `my_chips` folder or run it in the current working directory `gf watch --path .`
-2. The file-watcher re-runs any python file `.py` or YAML `.pic.yaml`.
+2. The file-watcher re-runs any python file `.py` or YAML `.pic.yml`.
+For testing it you can go to `gdsfactory/samples/demo/circuits`, modify any of the files and take a look how klayout updates every time you save a file.
 3. Thanks to the `cell` cache you can see your new component changes live updating the layout in Klayout.

 ![filewatcher](https://i.imgur.com/DNWgVRp.png)